vladislavpn/library_rest/README.md

 * `PATCH` : Return a book to the library

 ## Expiration Calculator
 The system calculates whether a client has exceeded the maximum time allowed for a book to be assigned.
-This logic may be invoked in the background when necessary.
+This logic is envoked everytime when info of a client with one or more acquired books is requested.

 ## Authentication and Authorization
 The application uses JWT (JSON Web Tokens) for user authentication.
 Users are assigned roles (ADMIN, STAFF, USER) and have access to different endpoints based on their roles.